 I like mixing it up.
 After “The Avengers” I was offered a lot of very big films, but it’s actually very nice to do smaller stuff as well.
 I still keep my hands doing short films and documentaries.
 It’s good to exercise your eyes in different directions, use different skills, work at different budget levels.

 Kirill: Can you plan those smaller projects ahead of time, as you’re finishing your part on one bigger film and not getting started yet on the next one?

 Seamus: I’ve just premiered a documentary called “Harry Dean Stanton: Partly Fiction” that I shot and helped produce.
 It was released in LA this week, but that was an ongoing project, kind of a passion project that lasted over two and a half years.
 We were shooting it ad hoc whenever we could on a Canon 5D Mark II, sort of capturing it as best we could.
 The low-budget documentaries cannot happen over a long period.
-And I just did a commercial in Paris for Channel.
-I don’t often do them, but it seems to be a regular thing over the last six or seven years that I’ve done these Channel commercials with Joe Wright.
+And I just did a commercial in Paris for Chanel.
+I don’t often do them, but it seems to be a regular thing over the last six or seven years that I’ve done these Chanel commercials with Joe Wright.
 They are great, high-end commercials.